 I've connected a battery and the power switch to the black connector but never get any lights on The BrainBox.

 Unless the battery is really very low the front led will blink very briefly when the switch is first pressed.
 If this happens you need to charge the battery.
-The BrainBox will not switch on when the voltage of the battery is low.
-Try swapping the battery for a fully charged one.
-If you have a fresh battery in your robot, it's possible that the switch has failed or become internally disconnected.
+The BrainBox will not switch on at all when the voltage of the battery is very low.
+If the battery is freshly charged, it's possible that the switch has failed or become internally disconnected.
 For testing purposes, you can swap the power switch for a single piece of wire.
 NOTE: at the competition, you must have a red power switch to control your robot as per the rules.
 Finally - in exceptional circumstances the fuse in the cable may have failed, if this has happened then there must have been some terminal problem internal to the brainbox - Contact us on firstname.lastname@example.org for instructions.

 The BrainBox appears to power up, but I can't connect to the website and the blue LED lights but never starts flashing.